cargo-generate/cargo-generate/README.md

 If you have a great template, please tag your repository with the topic [and tweet about it](https://twitter.com/intent/tweet?text=See%20my%20new%20%23cargogenerate%20%23template%20%0A%0A%3E%20your%20link%20goes%20here) by including the hashtag [`#cargogenerate`](https://twitter.com/search?q=%23cargogenerate&src=typed_query) (since twitter does not support hashtags with `-`).

-> Note: the list of [currently available templates](TEMPLATES.md) is still available, but is now deprecated.
+> :warning: Note: the list of [currently available templates](TEMPLATES.md) is still available, but is now deprecated.

 ### Example for `--bin` and `--lib`